maqnus/react-es2015-progressbars/README.md

+# Progress bars
-# Progress with es2015 React based upon [react-progress-form](https://github.com/expalmer/react-progress-form) by [expalmer](https://github.com/expalmer)
+A React module using es2015, based upon [react-progress-form](https://github.com/expalmer/react-progress-form) by [expalmer](https://github.com/expalmer)

 # How to use ?